-Also, the Commission aggravates the perception of opacity with two practices: the frequent use of executive sessions (non-public sessions) and the execution of nondisclosure agreements (NDAs) with Commission members and third-parties.
+Also, the Commission may aggravate the perception of opacity with two practices: the frequent use of executive (non-public) sessions and the execution of nondisclosure agreements (NDAs) with Commission members and third-parties.
 Both practices are permissible and needed in many instances.
-However, they also encourage participants and other stakeholders to infer that the Commission actions are not meant to be well understood, and they limit transparency.
+However, this may result in decreased transparency and cause participants and other stakeholders to have a limited understanding of the Commission's initiatives.